- Chrome's great features and options are designed to enhance your browsing experience.

 You can also select to add various color elements to Chrome with the palettes included on the Colors tab.
-Open this page to check out the Chrome Theme Maker web app.
+Check out the Chrome Theme Maker web app and choose your favorite.

 Theme Creator and Chrome Theme Maker give you a quick and straightforward way to set up your own custom themes.
 With those web apps, you can now revitalize Chrome with a unique and colorful theme.

 Let us know in the comment section below which option you used to customize your theme.